valent33/Halo-Infinite-MEDAL-MASHUP/README.md

 Thereafter, it won't be necessary to use `--save-image`.

+Alternatively, you can use the notebook file included in this repository.

 # Gephi
 - Go to the Tools -> Plugins -> Available Plugins and install Image Preview.
 Install and restart Gephi.
 - On startup, open graph file and select nodes table as the import style